bradhowes/keystrokecountdown/README.md

 ![](images/inlineMath.png)

+(sorry for the images, but Github's own [markup](https://github.com/github/markup/issues/274) code base does not support math typesetting at this time)

 ## Thanks

 I heavily borrowed from what others were doing in this area.
 In particular, I learned much from two blogs with